 We hope you come ready to rock and ready to eat!
 A variety of local food favorites will be available for purchase throughout the event including authentic tacos, artisan stone-fire pizza, smokin’ BBQ, mouthwatering burgers and sweet donut treats to top it off!

 Full bars will be situated throughout the venue.
 Please drink responsibly.

-After purchasing tickets online, you will be mailed your wristband to activate and register your credit card.
+After purchasing tickets online, you will receive a voucher for your wristband to pickup at check-in at the event.
+Staff will help you activate your wristband and register your credit card on-site.
 No cash or cards will be accepted at the event – all transactions will take place by scanning your wristband.

 We’d like to extend a special thank you to the team at Eventrics for helping us put on this incredible event.
 Eventrics is a professional, full-service corporate event planning and management company – They specialize in annual, non-profit, corporate, social and special events.